rmenn/blog/content/post/how-bootkube-works.md

 There is one other component which i have mentioned but have not spoken about that is the pod-checkpointer, which would require its own post.
 In not so many words it creates a podSpec of the control-plane objects and stores them to disk.
 In the event where it detects that a component is no longer running it will move its required podSpec to the `pod-manifest-path` and ensure that the component begins to run.

-Thanks to nemo, gappan, hahfyre and aaron for making sure i try and get it right
+Thanks to nemo, gappan, hahfyre and aaron for making sure i try and get this right

 Also, Happy Birthday Pa
 [1]: https://github.com/kubernetes-incubator/bootkube/blob/master/Documentation/disaster-recovery.md#bootkube-recover-usage